TESE

 Testicular Sperm Extraction (TESE) is a procedure where a small piece of testicular tissue, about the size of a grain of rice, is removed through a skin incision of approximately 1-2 cm in the testicle.
 This procedure is typically performed at three different sites and is carried out by specialized urologists/andrologists.

-The extracted testicular tissue is examined under a microscope to identify the presence of sperm.
-It is treated with substances to facilitate the separation of sperm from the testicular tissue.
 In some cases, a micro-TESE may be recommended, which uses a special surgical microscope to examine the testicular tissue structure more closely.
 This increases the chance of finding tissue with a higher sperm count.

 TESE is recommended in the following cases: